 I did release my seasonal outlook last Monday and while there were no dramatic fireworks associated with it, my general thinking is that most folks will be at least OK with what this winter brings to most of the Midwest.
 I cannot see any reason to say that record breaking cold and snow will occur for anyone, but it will be at least an average winter for snow and cold.
 I can also add that I am encouraged by the warm autumn we have had thus far.
 I ran into quite a few folks at the show this weekend that were worried, but based on my knowledge and experience, a warm autumn can be a better sign for the upcoming winter than a cold one.

 So I guess that about covers it for this one, except to let you all know that a good friend of mine and guide at Togwotee Mountain Lodge just had a special series of videos posted to YouTube highlighting his story.
-He is a great guide and an even better person and I encourage you all to
+He is a great guide and an even better person and I encourage you all to check it out here.

 Good night from the Keweenaw..